Norwich University: The Harmon Memorial

 The Harmon Memorial is a tribute to Major General Ernest Harmon, who attended Norwich University from 1912 to 1913 and was later president from 1950 to 1968.
 Recorded on the memorial, by year of death, are the names of alumni, faculty, staff, and friends of Norwich University that have made a "significant contribution" to the university.

 Harmon Hall & Wise Campus Center

 Harmon Hall opened in 1955 and later enlarged in 1958.
 Since then, it has served as the focal point for student life and activities.
 The campus mess hall, bookstore, post office, and The Mill (a snack bar open to Corps upperclassmen and civilians) are located on the lower two floors.
 The Foreign Student Office, Student Activities, Yearbook Office, Music Program offices, a game room, and a lounge were located on the top floor.
 This floor originally housed the departments of English, History, and Modern Languages until they were moved to Webb Hall in 1960.
 Harmon Hall was renovated in 2007.
-The additiontoo Harmon Hall is named the Wise Campus Center.
+The addition to Harmon Hall is named the Wise Campus Center.